-'Teen Mom 2’ Recap: Kailyn Almost Gives Birth on an Island!
+’Teen Mom 2’ Recap: Kailyn Almost Gives Birth on Vacation

 The entire situation was taxing on her entire family, except for Luis who didn’t even show up to the hospital or to her house to see the baby for weeks following.
 “She needs a father in her life, you know.
 It’s the reason why we kept her,” Briana said once Luis finally showed up to the house.
 “You hardly even ask how she’s doing.”

 Once she spoke her mind, Briana tried to keep things civil while they spent time with their daughter.
 However, her mom Roxanne didn’t hold back.
-“You didn’t even have the decency to f--king call and check up on your daughter.
-Meanwhile, God knows if she would’ve had a f--king heart attack,” Roxanne said to Luis.
+“You didn’t even have the decency to f–king call and check up on your daughter.
+Meanwhile, God knows if she would’ve had a f–king heart attack,” Roxanne said to Luis.
 “You’re a punk.”
 Well, he did kind of deserve it for acting that way.

 Tell Us: Do you think Kailyn’s baby daddy is totally ditching her?